fbpx

 Yerba mansa is native to southwestern North America, from Oregon to northern Mexico and Baha California, east to Texas and Kansas.89 It is a plant of damp, boggy areas, and tolerates both salinity and alkalinity.306 In California, it is common in wet areas from the coast to the desert, primarily south of San Francisco and below 6000 feet.
 It is likely to have been more common in southern California before development eliminated many of our wetter areas.

 Yerba mansa is not common in the Reserve (which helps to explain why most of these photos were obtained at nearby Los Peñasquitos Canyon Preserve).
-At present, there is one patch under the willows along the Nature Center loop trail, and for a couple of years there was a small patch near the Rios trailhead, possibly facilitated by a small seep from adjacent houses.
-In 2022, following the Restoration, a small patch appeared in the willows along Manchester Ave, in the Cardiff Cove area.
+At present (2024), there is one patch under the willows along the Nature Center loop trail, and for a couple of years there was a small patch near the Rios trailhead, possibly facilitated by a small seep from adjacent houses.
+Recently, a patch appeared in the willows along Manchester Ave, in the Cardiff Cove area.
 Yerba mansa was planted in the restoration area west of La Orilla where patches can be seen along the trail, peeking out below mugwort, ambrosia and wild rose.
 It has also been planted in restoration areas along Escondido creek.

 Classification 2,8,11,41,59

-Yerba mansa was formerly placed within the dicot angiosperms, but recent revisions to the traditional taxonomy have separated yerba mansa along with other more primitive plants into the Magnoliids, which are distinct from the rest of the dicots (now called eudicots) and from the monocots.
+Yerba mansa (Anemopsis californica) was formerly placed within the dicot angiosperms, but recent revisions to the traditional taxonomy have separated yerba mansa along with other more primitive plants into a group, the primative dicots or basal dicots.
+This is distinct from the rest of the dicots (now called eudicots) and from the monocots.
 The precise classification is changing as more information is acquired.

 Jepson eFlora Taxon Page